databricks-industry-solutions/diy-llm-qa-bot/README.md

 <img src='https://brysmiwasb.blob.core.windows.net/demos/images/bot_flow.png' width=500>

 </p>
-To aseemble this application, *i.e.* the Q&A Bot, we will need to assemble a series of documents that are relevant to the domain we wish to serve.
+To assemble this application, *i.e.* the Q&A Bot, we will need to assemble a series of documents that are relevant to the domain we wish to serve.
 We will need to index these to enable rapid search given a user question.
 We will then need to assemble the core application which combines a question with a document to form a prompt and submits that prompt to a model in order to generate a response.
 Finally, we'll need to package both the indexed documents and the core application component as a microservice to enable a wide range of deployment options.

 We will tackle these three steps across the following three notebooks:</p>